fengrujie0721/Weather-Data-Web/README.md

 # Web-Design-Challenge
-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
+In building this weather data dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 Landing page: